CShum28/Habit-Forge/README.md

 3. Open the server directory `cd server`.
 4. Ensure that you are using node version 12 or later: `node -v`.
 5. Install the dependencies: `npm i`.
-6. Copy the .env file `cp .env.example .env`.
+6. Copy the .env file `.env.example` and update ACCESS_TOKEN_SECRET.
-7. If you are using your own PostgreSQL credentials, update the `DB_USER` and `DB_PASS` fields in .env accordingly.
-8. Create and seed your database: `npm run db:reset`
-9. Run the server: `npm run dev`.
+7. Run the server: `npm run dev`, default should be port 3001.
-10. In a separate terminal, open the react app folder: `cd client`.
+8. In a separate terminal, open the react app folder: `cd client`.
-11. Install the dependencies: `npm i`.
+9. Install the dependencies: `npm i`.
-12. Start the React app: `npm start`.
+10. Start the React app: `npm run start`.
+11. Copy the .env file `.env.example` and update VITE_BASE_URL.
-13. The app should launch automatically in your default browser.
-The app can also be accessed directly at `localhost:[PORT]`.
-The default port is `3000`.
+12. The app should launch automatically in your default browser.

 ### MongoDB Setup